 Using a Tungsten round drill bit and a slow-speed drill, combined with an ultrasonic bone cutter to open the sinus window to speed up work and reduce the risk of perforation, then use a hand-held instrument to lift the sinus membrane( the tool always contact with sinus wall when lifting the sinus membrane).
 Open the window so that the wall is 3mm deep at the bottom of the sinus cavity for easy viewing in the sinus cavity and to retain bone grafts.
 The sinusoidal bone filling according to technical requirements.

 The implant placement is smaller than the implant diameter and uses a threaded implant, manny infinitesimal threads in the abundant, roughen the implant surface to increase the pressure to the abutment to create the initial stable sense.
 Implant placement is marked by surgical gut.
 Get collagen membrane.
 Retrofitting the flap.

 Measure the height of the jaw bone: X-ray Cone Beam

 Determination of firmness between Implant and jaw bone: Force tool.

 From December 2007 to June 2013, 61 patients (39 males and 22 females) were implanted with sinus implants.

-A total of 120 DIO implants have been placed.
-Implants have initial stabilization depending on the initial bone height but they reach 20N / cm or more.
-Successful implantation of 117 implants accounted for 97.5%, 3 failed implants accounted for 2.5%.
+120 DIO implants have been placed.
+Implants have initial stabilization depending on the initial bone height but they reach 20N /cm or more.
+Successful implantation of 117 implants accounted for 97.5%, 3 failed implants, 2.5%.
 (Table 1)

-Table 2: Success rate of implant and failure according to type of sinus lift
+Table 2: the success rate of implant and failure according to the type of sinus lift

 Average follow-up time: 24.7 months (the longest: 75 months, the shortest: 4 months).